cvank/smarthome/README.md

 3. Score module - To score different elements such as Homes, Devices etc
 4. Badge - Provide Badges based on achieving goals.
 5. Goal -  Set goals & goal templates for homes.
-6. Track - Anslyse the data consumption by each device and home.
+6. Track - Analyse the data consumption by each device and home.

-Eventhough, implementation is monolothic, the idea is to implememnt Microservice based architecture to accomodate each module as a seperate micorservice.
+Even Though, implementation is monolithic type for POC, the idea is to implement Microservice based architecture to accommodate each module as a separate microservice.
 This helps to scale the system and add new modules as needed.

 Implementation Approach